-One of the main reasons why I decided to book Busabout’s Bohemian Trek on my Central Europe trip was because the tour included a two night stay in Bled, Slovenia.
+In fact one of the main reasons why I decided to book Busabout’s Bohemian Trek on my Central Europe trip was because the tour included a two night stay in Bled, Slovenia.
+How could anyone say “no” to that opportunity?

 Ahhh, Slovenia!
 A country that’s been high on my bucket list for years!